syncfusion-content/winui-docs/winui/DatePicker/Getting-Started.md

 # Getting Started with WinUI DatePicker (SfDatePicker)

-This section describes how to create a [DatePicker]() control in a WinUI application and overview of its basic functionalities.
+This section explains the steps required to add the [DatePicker]() control and its date selection options.
+This section covers only basic features needed to get started with Syncfusion `DatePicker` control.

 ## Structure of DatePicker control